 - Ask clarifying questions, even if you know the answer

 - If the conversation veers, steer it back to the original topic (or ask for consensus to change topics)

-- Use a Parking Lot list for items to deal with immediately after the meeting
+- Use a Parking Lot (or IOU) list for items to deal with immediately after the meeting

 - If the conversation ebbs, ask if anyone sees a pattern… or has a suggestion… or if it’s time for a break